 Corte Madera is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Even though Corte Madera is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The per capita income in Corte Madera in 2010 was $70,629, which is wealthy relative to California and the nation.
 This equates to an annual income of $282,516 for a family of four.

 Corte Madera is a very ethnically-diverse town.
 The people who call Corte Madera home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corte Madera residents report their race to be White, followed by Asian.
-Important ancestries of people in Corte Madera include Irish, English, Italian, and Polish.
+Important ancestries of people in Corte Madera include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Corte Madera is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.